kubesphere/website/content/en/docs/workspace-administration/what-is-workspace.md

    {{</ notice >}}

-2. On the **Basic Information** page, specify a name for the workspace and select an administrator from the drop-down list.
-Click **Create** to continue.
+2. For single-node cluster, on the **Basic Information** page, specify a name for the workspace and select an administrator from the drop-down list.
+Click **Create**.

    - **Name**: Set a name for the workspace which serves as a unique identifier.
    - **Alias**: An alias name for the workspace.
    - **Administrator**: User that administers the workspace.
    - **Description**: A brief introduction of the workspace.

+   For multi-node cluster, after the basic information about the workspace is set, click **Next** to continue.
+On the **Cluster Settings** page, select clusters to be used in the workspace, and then click **Create**.

 3. The workspace is displayed in the workspace list after it is created.